What is Airtable & How Does It Work? (+ Use Cases)

 Image Source: Airtable

 Fields in Airtable serve a purpose similar to that of columns in a spreadsheet.
-They are consistent in the data they convey across a series of rows.
-However, Fields are more versatile than simple spreadsheet cells, as they can store various information, such as file attachments, dates, photos, checkboxes, and more.
+They ensure consistency in the type of data they convey across a series of records (rows).
+However, Fields are far more versatile than simple spreadsheet cells, as they can be configured to store various, rich information types, such as file attachments, computed dates, high-resolution photos, interactive checkboxes, computed formulas, and powerful linked records.

 Records: